 supported by the Florida Justice Association and are among their top priorities

 this legislative session.
 The FCA was among those groups - and the only chiropractic and provider group - testifying against

-Your immediate attention and action are requested to register your opposition to the unfavorable House bill which could be heard in committee as early as next week.
+Your immediate action is needed to voice your opposition to an unfavorable House bill being heard in committee Thursday morning.